Go to Settlement Services in York Region

 One-to-One Peer Mentoring Program

-For low-income, single-parent, immigrant, newcomer, and refugee youth, program matches children and youth with trained volunteer mentors; for registered clients
+- program matches children and youth with trained volunteer mentors; for registered clients

 Group programs for registered clients

-Trained and experienced volunteer mentors assist with activities to help newcomers transition to their new community and establish social and professional networks
+- trained and experienced volunteer mentors assist with activities to help newcomers transition to their new community and establish social and professional networks

 - focus on citizenship and civic engagement or skills, career, and leadership development